 Not only does the practice mislead consumers, it also makes it difficult to compare prices and gives the retailer an unfair advantage over companies that are upfront about costs.
 All-inclusive pricing rules would ensure consumers can easily identify the price of a product.

-You can let us know of any you've seen by emailing firstname.lastname@example.org.
+Let us know of any other sneaky fees you’ve seen by emailing firstname.lastname@example.org.